magneticio/vamp.io/content/documentation/tutorials/deploy-and-canary-release-wordpress.md

 ![](images/screens/v091/wordpress_deployments.png)

-## Use gateways to control access to the deployments
+## Canary release the deployments using gateways
 Vamp exposes internal and external gateways to allow access to clusters of services.
 Internal gateways are automatically created dynamic endpoints, external gateways are declared stable endpoints.
 Weights and conditions can be applied to gateways to control the traffic distribution across multiple potential routes.
 For example, internal gateways can control traffic distribution across the services deployed in a cluster, whereas external gateways might control traffic distribution across routes not managed by Vamp.
 [Read more about gateway usage](documentation/using-vamp/gateways/#gateway-usage)